Balanced relationships are founded on care and compassion and hence a function of these three key elementary psychological behavioural ingredients:

 Consistent with my own integrative pathophysiological research/guidance, their data suggest that the condition centres on a common (maladaptive) systemic response to trauma (of varying kinds), rather than differential presentation of an illness stemming from a particular stressor

 The aberration profile itself is said to resemble hibernation activity, arguably tantamount to organismic survival behaviour i.e. autonomic responses to systemic physiological threats such as malnutrition, dehydration, and hypoxia.
-Again, this conception is consistent with my review of the contemporary literature
+Again, this conception is consistent with my review of the recent scientific literature

 Related article: The Economist